Previous: Abuse of Children (Part 1)

 b.
 Deliberate: Intentional inconsistency shows that a specific exception “proves the rule” by letting kids know in advance when something in their routine is different because of a special circumstance (illness, returning from vacation, moving, a recent emotional stressor….).
 While they don’t have to do something (chores, homework, practice, church….), this time, things will go back to normal in a short while.
 Intentional exceptions reinforce normal expectations.

 c.
 Dysfunctional: This type of inconsistency has to do with the parent/ caretaker having unpredictable mood swings & outrageous or shameful behaviors that are never explained & often irrational, because they’re not related to an obvious circumstance that can be understood or predicted.
-It leaves kids never knowing what is expected of them or when they’ll get punished for doing something ‘normal’ (like just walking past the parent, sometimes the child is ignored, sometimes hit, sometimes cursed out or threatened…
+This includes alcohol / drug abuse, mental illness, illegal activities….
+It leaves kids never knowing what to expect next, what is expected of them or when they’ll be abused for doing something ‘normal’ (like just walking past the parent – sometimes the child is ignored, sometimes hit, sometimes cursed out or threatened….)

 d.
 Parental inconsistencies include:

 • unstable emotional states (one time a parent says they love/ need you…. the next they can’t be bothered or can’t stand you -‘come here, go away’).